Get a jump start now by creating an account with our simple online tool.

 Students who have previously taken graduate courses at the University of Chicago that were not counted toward any other completed degree may request to transfer up to three courses (300 units of credit) for credit to a Harris degree program.
 Students must make the request to count previous course work in writing to their academic advisor.
 Courses taken outside of the University of Chicago cannot be used as transfer credits.

 Students who have taken Harris core courses required for their degree prior to enrolling as a Harris student (for example, a student who was enrolled in a different University of Chicago degree program but then transferred to Harris) will not be required to repeat that core course but will have to replace the course with an elective in order to fulfill the minimum number of credits required for the degree.
-This policy also pertains to courses counted toward Harris certificates.
+This policy also pertains to courses counted toward Harris specializations.

 In general, Harris students are not allowed to count undergraduate courses (course numbers starting with 1 or 2) toward their graduate degree.
 There are some exceptions to this policy, including: